device42/device42-docs/docs/auto-discovery/cloud-auto-discovery/google-cloud-platform-autodiscovery.md

 ### Pre-requisites

-For Google Cloud Discovery, you will need a user account with the built-in Google Cloud Platform “Viewer” role.
+For Google Cloud Discovery, you will need a user account with the built-in Google Cloud Platform "Viewer" role.

 ### Configuring Google Cloud Discovery

 Device42 can discover your inventory on the Google Cloud Platform.
 Simply create a new job, add your credentials, and you'll be off discovering all of your GCP VMs.

-To create a new Google cloud discovery job, go to **Discovery > Cloud** and click **+ Add Cloud Autodiscovery**.
+To create a new Google Cloud discovery job, go to **Discovery > Cloud** and click **+ Add Cloud Autodiscovery**.

 <ThemedImage
 alt="Add Google Cloud discovery form"